Capstone-Skynet/Capstone-Skynet.github.io/_notes/2019-09-17-team-meeting.md

 - Make sure everyone has notifications of Slack turned on
 - Slack channels

+### 2. Capstone-Skynet.github.io

+- Repository for documents and files
+- “.github.io” is for GitHub pages so we can have it freely deployed.

 ### 3. Meeting with Client

 - Tuesday 11AM didn’t work well today so we need to setup a Skype meeting with the client at some point.